Internet-Draft Mission AuthZEN August 2026

 This document uses JSON [RFC8259] as the data model for all PDP requests, responses, and evidence objects.
 JCS canonicalization [RFC8785] applies wherever an integrity hash is computed, under the canonicalization rules of [I-D.draft-mcguinness-oauth-mission]; this document does not define a second canonicalization.

 "SHA-256" refers to [RFC6234].
 A digest is encoded in the integrity-anchor encoded form of [I-D.draft-mcguinness-oauth-mission]: sha-256: followed by the base64url, no-padding encoding of the digest.
+The canonical projections of Section 5.11 are canonical-object digests under the substrate's default commitment construction, which this document imports normatively ([I-D.draft-mcguinness-mission-substrate]).

 The terms Policy Enforcement Point (PEP), Policy Decision Point (PDP), consequential action, Resource policy, decision, Mission state source, enforcement scope, high-consequence classes, parameter-bound, and the action-class names (consequential read, consequential write, irreversible action, external commitment, and privileged administration) are used as defined in [I-D.draft-mcguinness-mission-runtime].
 The Mission claim (id, issuer, authority_hash), the integrity anchors (intent_hash, authority_hash), and authorization_details entries of type mission_resource_access are used as defined in [I-D.draft-mcguinness-oauth-mission].
+Effective Authority Set is used as defined in [I-D.draft-mcguinness-oauth-mission-status].

 Additional terms specific to this binding: